acl-401-js-fall-2017/classwork/HELP_RESOURCES.md

     });
     ```
     * `(A)` Breakpoint here will stop when the handler is being registered with
     express.
-It won't stop and you can not step to when a request happens!
+You can't "step" from here to when the request happens (inside the handler)!
     * `(B)` Breakpoint here will stop for each request and will allow you to inspect
     the value of `id` param.
-It won't stop and you can not step to inspect the
+You can't "step" from here to inspect the model returned
-    model returned from the database!
+    from the database!
     * `(C)` Breakpoint here will stop after data is returned from the database and will allow you to inspect the value of the returned `model`

 ## Using libraries and frameworks